MarcinLenda/blog-web/README.md

 BACK-END

-To run the client, cd into the `blog-web` folder and run `Application.class`.
+To run the blog-web server, cd into the `blog-web` folder and run `Application.class`.
 Open <http://localhost:8081>

 Tests: `blog-web/test/java`